How Council Tax Support is calculated

 - receive a Disability Premium, Enhanced Disability Premium, Severe Disability Premium, Disabled Child Premium, Carer Premium, or Support Component within their Employment and Support Allowance

-- receive Universal Credit, not a pensioner, but the in receipt of (or their partner is) an income or premium listed above or within Universal Credit, the Limited Capability for Work and Work-Related Activity Element (LCWRA Element).
+- receive Universal Credit, not a pensioner, in receipt of (or their partner is) an income or premium listed above or within Universal Credit, the Limited Capability for Work and Work-Related Activity Element (LCWRA Element).

 Please contact us for any help you need with Council Tax Support.